ohkami-rs/serdev/README.md

 - `#[serde(validate = "function")]`

   Perform validation by the function just after deserializing finished.
 The function must be callable as `fn(&self) -> Result<(), impl Display>`.
 Errors are converted to `String` internally and passed to `serde::de::Error::custom`.

 - `#[serde(validate(by = "function", error = "Type"))]`

   Use given `Type` for validation error instead of `String`.
 This will be preferred when you need performance even for error cases.
+The function must explicitly return `Result<(), Type>`.

 Both `"function"` and `"Type"` accept path like `"crate::utils::validate"`.